Amazon Prime Day 2 is here – shop the best deals now

 Silentnight comfort control electric blanket, single: Was £60, now £30, Amazon.co.uk

 As energy prices soar, many of us are looking to hold off turning the central heating on for as long as possible this winter.
 Enter: an electric blanket.
-A cost-effective way to snay snug as the weather cools, right now you can save 50 per cent on Silentnight’s comfort control design that claims to cost just 1p a night to run.
+A cost-effective way to stay snug as the weather cools, right now you can save 50 per cent on Silentnight’s comfort control design that claims to cost just 1p a night to run.
 The snuggly fleece material is teamed with three heat settings and a feature that prevents overheating.
 With two similar Silentnight blankets earning a spot in our round-up of the best, you know you’re in safe hands with the sleep brand.

 Ghd ultimate styling gift set: Was £297.95, now £215, Amazon.co.uk